 When departments, colleges or administrative units host events that have a fee, the campus encourages parking fees to be included within the overall event charge.
 Fees for parking related services can then be collected based on the number of guests after the event from the recharged sponsor.
 While this may not be practical or appropriate for athletic events or performances, it is strongly encouraged for fund raising and promotional events.

-For more information on the program or to schedule an event, please fill out the Event Parking Inquiry Form or contact Transportation Services’ Event Parking office at (951) 827-1295.
+For more information on the program or to schedule an event, please fill out the Event Parking Services Request or contact Transportation Services’ Event Parking office at (951) 827-1295.